CIS565-Fall-2016/Project5-WebGL-Deferred-Shading-with-glTF/README.md

 * __Light proxy__: instead of rendering a scissored full-screen quad for every light, I render __proxy geometry__ which covers the part of the screen affected by a light (using spheres for point lights), thus __reducing wasted fragments in lighting pass__.
   * Using __inverted depth test__ with __front-face culling__ to avoid lighting geometries that are far behind the light, thus further reducing wasted fragments.
   * This feature requires WebGL's `EXT_frag_depth` extension to write depth data into frame buffer at defered shading stage in order to do the depth test.
+  * Use `useLightProxy` option to toggle on/off and use `useInvertedDepthTestForLightProxy` option to toggle depth test and front face culling for lighting pass.

 *DO NOT* leave the README to the last minute!
 It is a crucial part of the project, and we will not be able to grade you without a good README.